 Underwater ROV-mateable connectors are essential to the cabled ocean observatory concept.
-NEPTUNE will use all electrical connectors rather than hybrid electro-optical ones because of cost considerations (approximately \$4K versus \$40K a pair, respectively).
-However, to communicate over distances greater than a hundred meters at 10 or 100 Mb/s, optical fibers are the only practical solution.
+NEPTUNE will use all electrical connectors rather than hybrid electro-optical ones because of cost considerations (approximately \$6K versus \$46K a pair, respectively).
+However, to communicate over long distances (greater than a few hundred meters) at 10 or 100 Mb/s, optical fibers are the only practical solution.
 Thus, the electrical signals at the connectors must be converted to optical signals for transmission over the fiber, and then back to electrical again at the next connector.
 This requires so-called "in-line media converters."
-These devices, housed in small pressure cases in-line with the cable within 100 m of a connector (or within the connector shell), convert the electrical 100baseT Ethernet signals to and from the optical domain; suitable modules a few centimeters on a side are available commercially.
+These devices, housed in small pressure cases inline with the cable within 100 m of a connector (or within the connector shell), convert the electrical 100baseT Ethernet signals to and from the optical domain; suitable modules a few centimeters on a side are available commercially.

 For power transfer over a cable, a governing principle is that for a constant power load, the I^2R resistive losses in the cable must be less than or equal to the maximum load power, i.e., the efficiency can be no lower than 50% (at which point voltage collapse occurs).
-This becomes a limiting factor when using relatively low voltages and "small", high resistance cables that can be installed cost effectively by ROV.
+This becomes a limiting factor when using relatively low voltages and "small", high resistance cables that are installed cost effectively by ROV.
 A useful way to compare cable capabilities is to calculate the power capacity: the amount of power that can be transferred for a given distance (1 km) at a particular efficiency.
 Table 1 shows the distance × power product (watt-kilometers) that can be delivered at four different voltages using two different wire sizes assuming a transmission efficiency of 65%-load power/(load power + I^2R cable loss).

-Carrier Winn Crear Wine Daman

-Source Wire Cross Wire Power

-Voltage Gauge Section Resistance Capacity
+Source Voltage Wire Gauge Cross Section Wire Resistance Power Capacity

-VDC AWG mm^2 Ohm km -1 Watt-km
+VDC AWG mm 2 Ohm km -1 Watt-km

 2000 16 1.3 14 32500

 2000 24 0.2 75 6087

 1000 16 1.3 14 8125

-1000 24 0.2 75 1522
+1000 14 0.2 75 1522

 400 16 1.3 14 1300

 400 24 0.2 75 243

 48 16 1.3 14 19

 48 24 0.2 75 3